CodeLikeAGirl29/city-tours/README.md

 # City Tours App

-Made by Lindsey to demonstrate my understanding of Reactjs. :)
+Made by Lindsey to demonstrate my understanding of Reactjs. :) I've created a card-like theme that presents the user with a list of cities and a description of the city.
+Theres also an Attractions slide that shows user's a list of attractions for each city.

 ---